parkmandpl/wp-basics/modules/planning/_posts/2000-01-04-organizing-content.md

+# Organizing Content
-# How Should Your Content Be Organized?
+## How Should Your Content Be Ordered?

 ## Organizational Structures
 Most sites have a hierarchical structure, which looks like a family tree.
-Users start at a more broad topic and can narrow down to more specific content as they choose.
+Users start at a more broad topic and can narrow down to more specific content, or jump to other "branches" as they choose.

 ![Tree Structure](https://www.usability.gov/sites/default/files/images/orgstructure2.jpg)